c-er/15424-project/README.md

 # The Algorithm

 Our approach will be to first treat the simpler univariate case: formulas of the form $\forall x\, \varphi$ or $\exists x\, \varphi$ such that the only variable in $\varphi$ is $x$.
-Then we will discuss how to generalize to the general case.
+Unfortunately, due to time constraints, we do not describe the multivariate generalization here.

 ## Univariate Case